-A Legal and Compliance Function operates across regulated entities within the Utmost Holdings Ireland Limited group which includes Utmost Bermuda Limited.
+The Legal and Compliance Function operates across the regulated entities within Utmost Holdings Ireland Limited group which includes Utmost Bermuda Limited.
 The primary aim of the function is to advise the businesses on compliance with relevant regulations and to facilitate the development of a compliance culture across the group.
 In this context, one of the core responsibilities of the Legal and Compliance Function is to reinforce and promote ethical standards of behaviour and compliance awareness.

-The Legal and Compliance Function seeks to achieve this objective through the delivery of training to relevant staff relating to key compliance risks including:
+The Legal and Compliance Function seeks to achieve this objective through the delivery of training relating to key compliance risks including:

-- Anti-Money Laundering and Counter Terrorism Financing;
+- Anti-Money Laundering and Counter Terrorism Financing; - Data Protection: - Code of Conduct, - Conflict of Interest, Ethics and Whistleblowing

-- Data Protection;

-- Code of Conduct;

-- Conflict of Interest

-- New laws and regulations (upstream risk);

-- Managing claims and obligations arising from actual and potential/threatened legal claims and litigation.
+The Legal and Compliance Function also monitors the implementation of new laws and regulations (upstream risk) and manages claims and obligations arising from actual and potential/threatened legal claims and litigation.